CONTACT

 by King White, on Nov 19, 2015 10:37:14 AM

 In the late ’90s, when the call center industry was emerging, companies began to cluster into metro areas where they could find qualified management and an experienced applicant pool since it was difficult to find workers experienced in the industry.
+Companies were not as concerned about where their competitors located as there wasn’t much competition in those days.

 The call center industry has evolved since then and has grown rapidly into a fully mature industry — creating new challenges for companies going through the site selection process.